sdpopenprojects/Sampling/README.md

 # General Introduction

 This repository provides the code and datasets used in this article - Zhiqiang Li, Qiannan Du, Hongyu Zhang, Xiao-Yuan Jing, Fei Wu.
-An empirical study of data sampling techniques for just-in-time software defect prediction, Automated Software Engineering.
+An empirical study of data sampling techniques for just-in-time software defect prediction, to appear Automated Software Engineering.

 ### Environment Preparation